SEO in 2021 and Beyond

 5 Benefits of of Search Engine Optimization

-Benefit #1: According to Adweek, 81% of shoppers research products online before they make any purchases.
+SEO Benefit #1: According to Adweek, 81% of shoppers research products online before they make any purchases.
 After researching some keywords, a number of brands will pop up on the Google search page — if you’ve invested in SEO, your website will likely catch their attention by being near the top.

-Benefit #2: Since SEO targets organic traffic, which is unpaid traffic, the investment ends up being more cost-effective for your business.
+SEO Benefit #2: Since SEO targets organic traffic, which is unpaid traffic, the investment ends up being more cost-effective for your business.
 Plus — if you’re ranked on the top page, more and more people are likely to visit your site and use your services.

-Benefit #3: Perhaps one of the biggest benefits of SEO is that it brings you more revenue for your business via sales.
+SEO Benefit #3: Perhaps one of the biggest benefits of SEO is that it brings you more revenue for your business via sales.
 However, it is important to understand that SEO is a long game — you won’t appear on the top page overnight.
 It takes time and consistent work to make sure that everything is optimized for maximum results.

-Benefit #4: Small business?
+SEO Benefit #4: Small business?
 No problem!
 SEO isn’t just for top corporations.
 Organic rankings are vital for small, local businesses.
 With SEO, you can tag your business to your location, meaning that when people search for things such as “fitness stores near me,” your business will be one of the first to appear in the search results.

-Benefit #5: Let’s face it – Google is the leading search engine authority across the board.
+SEO Benefit #5: Let’s face it – Google is the leading search engine authority across the board.
 Both consumers and businesses alike trust Google, so why not use that to your advantage via SEO?

 So, is investing in SEO worth it?
 Absolutely.
 But before we get into the details of getting started, let’s talk about some of the changes that happened recently in the world of SEO.

-How Has SEO Changed?
+How Has Search Engine Optimization Changed?

 Once upon a time, ranking on Google wasn’t a feat to accomplish.
 It was actually really simple, and there wasn’t too much competition online to make it a struggle.
 However, as more and more people learned the details of Google’s algorithms, they were able to format the information on their websites in a way that would raise their rankings.
 Thus, SEO was born.